Right now, this is where I'm at.

 This is my journey, my path.
 I truly believe, if certain things didn't happen in my life (illness, divorce, job loss), I might not be doing this.
 But they did.

 I'm a little late to the game, reinventing myself at 50.
 But what I lack in experience, I make up for in determination and enthusiasm.
 I, like a lot of other artists, knew at a young age (started lessons at age eight!) that I wanted to do something in the arts.
 In college, my inner practical voice steered me into graphic design so that I could get a steady job when I graduated.
 Truth be told, I always loved typography and design—advertising, not so much.
-But my favorite part about Tyler was the four hour drawing classes on Friday afternoons.
+My favorite part about Tyler School of Art was the four hour drawing classes on Friday afternoons.

 Working on the computer eight hours a day and raising my daughter and then two stepsons, I had no energy for ANY creativity AFTER work.
 I DID enjoy graphic design very much.
 Why wouldn't I?
 I got paid to take elements—shapes, type, colors, photos and play on the computer all day.
 To me, it WAS an art and I put my heart into everything I designed.
 But that door closed when our agency shut down in 2018 and here I am, thanks to the BEST husband ever, for letting me try this!
 I feel like the luckiest person in the world.

 I wish I had taken painting in college.
 The only instruction I had was a couple weeks of intro classes at The Lancaster County Art Association—thirty years ago!
 Our kids moved out and we wanted to make nice guest rooms for when they came back to visit and we needed some art for the walls.
 I got out my old tackle box and THAT'S how all of this got started.
 I originally painted under the name, "Hermione Paints".